NatCatAnalystRandle/NatCatAnalystRandle.github.io/seismic-catastrophe-risk-model.md

 The ceded loss reaches the full occurrence-layer limit.

-However, the largest **annual aggregate ceded loss** is approximately **$90.41 million**.
+However, maximum **annual aggregate ceded loss** reaches approximately **$90.41 million**.

-That can exceed the $61.84 million occurrence limit because multiple earthquakes can trigger separate reinsurance recoveries within the same year.
+This can exceed the $61.84 million occurrence limit because multiple earthquakes can generate separate reinsurance recoveries within the same year.

-This is one reason catastrophe models distinguish between:
+It illustrates why catastrophe models distinguish between:

-- **OEP**, which focuses on the largest event in a year
+- **OEP**, which focuses on the largest event loss in a year
-- **AEP**, which captures total annual accumulation
+- **AEP**, which captures total annual loss accumulation

 ---

 ## Validation

-The project was designed to be auditable, not simply to produce plausible numbers.

-Validation covers:

-- USGS source interpretation
-- rupture occurrence rates
-- stochastic event accounting
-- rupture-to-site distances
-- ground-motion calculations
-- damage probabilities
-- repair-cost bounds
-- insurance equations
-- reinsurance equations
-- AAL reconciliation
-- AEP and OEP construction
-- PML behavior
-- deterministic random streams
-- output integrity and reproducibility

-The final reporting workflow completed:
+The workflow was designed to be auditable and restartable, with validation spanning source rates, event accounting, ground motion, damage, financial transformations, exceedance curves, and output integrity.

-**87 critical checks with 0 critical failures and 0 unresolved warnings.**
+**87 critical reporting checks:** 0 failures, 0 unresolved warnings

-A separate repository-hardening validator completed:

-**54 checks with 0 critical failures.**
+**54 repository-hardening checks:** 0 critical failures

+The complete validation records are available in the GitHub repository.

 ---

-## Why Phase 1 matters

-The baseline is intentionally constructed without spatial correlation among within-event site residuals.

-That gives Phase 2 a controlled reference case.

-The spatial-correlation extension will reuse:

-- the same 470 buildings
-- the same rupture set
-- the same 2-million-year event catalog
-- the same damage model
-- the same insurance terms
-- the same reinsurance terms
-- as much of the same random-number structure as possible

-The goal is to isolate one question:
+## What's next: spatial correlation

+Phase 2 will reuse the same portfolio, rupture set, event catalog, damage model, insurance terms, and reinsurance structure while introducing spatial correlation among within-event ground-motion residuals.

+Keeping the baseline inputs fixed is important because it allows differences in portfolio loss to be attributed to the dependence assumption rather than to different earthquake realizations.

+The next question is:

-> **How does spatial dependence change earthquake portfolio concentration, tail loss, and reinsurance risk?**
+> **How does spatial dependence change portfolio concentration, tail loss, PML, and reinsurance risk?**

 ---

 ## Scope

-This is a transparent research and portfolio project, not a production catastrophe model or insurance quotation.
+This project is a transparent research and portfolio demonstration, not a production catastrophe model or insurance quotation.

-Important simplifications include synthetic insurance and reinsurance terms, a W2 demonstration portfolio, repair-cost loss only, a direct-SA(0.4) fragility approximation, and no spatial correlation in the Phase 1 within-event site residuals.
+The baseline uses synthetic insurance and reinsurance terms, a W2 demonstration portfolio, building repair-cost losses only, a direct-SA(0.4) fragility approximation, and no spatial correlation among Phase 1 within-event site residuals.

-These assumptions are documented explicitly in the repository.
+The complete assumptions, methodology, limitations, validation outputs, and implementation details are documented in the repository.

 ---

 ## Explore the project

-The full repository contains the seven modeling notebooks, methodology, validation outputs, figures, setup instructions, and reproducibility documentation.
+The repository contains the seven modeling notebooks, methodology, validation records, figures, setup instructions, and reproducibility documentation.

 **[View the complete project on GitHub](https://github.com/NatCatAnalystRandle/seismic-correlation-insurance-loss)**